Colleges by Location

 The University of Washington is renowned for its world-class faculty, many of whom are leaders in their respective fields.
 The university excels in research and is consistently recognized for its contributions to various scientific, medical, and technological advancements.
 UW is also well-regarded for its programs in the fields of Computer Science, Engineering, Business, Architecture, Health Sciences, and Social Sciences.
 With its strong academic offerings, vibrant campus life, and commitment to research, the University of Washington provides students with a well-rounded education and prepares them for success in their chosen careers.

 Located in Seattle, WA and set in an urban environment, University of Washington is a public university.
-Its campus spans 634 acres.
 This institution follows a quarterly calendar.
-It has an acceptance rate of 47%.
-The freshman retention rate at University of Washington is 93.59% and the six-year graduation rate is 84%.
+It has an acceptance rate of 42%.
+The freshman retention rate at University of Washington is 95% and the six-year graduation rate is 84%.

-For freshmen, the application deadline for this school is November 15.
-For transfer students, the application deadline is February 15.
+The freshmen application deadline for this school is November 15.
+The transfer application deadline is February 15.

 Quick Facts